Turmeric Smoothie Recipe for Arthritis, Inflammation and Painful Joints

 Delicious pineapple is full of vitamin C which is a powerful free radical for reducing inflammation within your body.
-However a more important component for treating rheumatoid arthritis and other forms of joint pain is the proteolytic enzyme bromelain, found primarily in the core of this tropical fruit.
+However, for treating rheumatoid arthritis and other forms of joint pain, its proteolytic enzyme bromelain is even more important.

 Concentrated bromelain enzymes have been used successfully to treat osteoarthritis in scientific studies, but you can also get bromelain by blending up fresh pineapple with the core included in your smoothies.

 This study found that the polyphenolic fraction of virgin coconut oil specifically protected against the expression of inflammatory genes like COX-2, iNOS, TNF-a and IL-6 that are involved in producing arthritic pain.

-Full of important fatty acids that your body needs to function properly, a powerful anti-inflammatory and even excellent for weight loss, extra-virgin coconut oil like this one I use is a superfood worth taking daily, either by the spoonful or in a smoothie recipe like this.
+Full of important fatty acids that your body needs to function properly, a strong anti-inflammatory and even excellent for weight loss, extra-virgin coconut oil is a superfood worth taking daily, either by the spoonful or in a smoothie recipe like this.

-This dark green herb is high in vitamin K for proper calcium metabolism, antioxidant vitamin C, beta-carotene, quercetin and other flavonoids and potent anti-inflammatory volatile oils like myristicin.
+This dark green herb is high in vitamin K for proper calcium metabolism, antioxidant vitamin C, beta-carotene, quercetin and other flavonoids and anti-inflammatory volatile oils like myristicin.

-Carrots are used in traditional Chinese medicine for painful joints and are believed to assist in healing the ligaments and bringing relief for joint pain.
+Carrots are used in traditional therapies for painful joints and are believed to assist in healing the ligaments and bringing relief for joint pain.

 Always look for organic carrots where possible as this root vegetable absorbs both good and bad from the ground it’s grown in.
-Fortunately carrots aren’t usually that much more for organic and well worth looking for.
+Fortunately carrots aren’t usually that much more for organic.

-You’ll need a good blender to blend up root vegetables like carrots properly in smoothie recipes, but it’s well worth it if you value your health.
-I’ve used this amazing bestseller in my kitchen for years and it makes short work of even the hardest ingredients.
+You’ll need a good blender to blend up root vegetables like carrots properly in smoothie recipes, but it’s well worth it if you value your wellness.

-These sweet berries are actually surprisingly good for you and contain powerful anti-inflammatory and antioxidant anthocyanins.
+These sweet berries are surprisingly good for you and contain potent anti-inflammatory and antioxidant anthocyanins.
 Also rich in vitamin C that combats inflammation from free radicals, strawberries are a great tasting addition to this smoothie for joint pain.